Warm French Lentil Salad

 Place the lentils, bay leaf, garlic clove and parsley sprig in a medium pot.
 Fill with enough water to cover lentils by a few inches and bring to a boil.
 Reduce heat and simmer lentils on low 20-22 minutes, until al dente but not mushy.
 Strain the lentils in a fine colander and discard the aromatics.
 Wipe out the pot.

-Make the vinaigrette by combining the mustard, vinegar, honey, salt and pepper in the bottom of a medium sized serving bowl.
+Make the vinaigrette by combining the mustard, vinegar, salt and pepper in the bottom of a medium sized serving bowl.
 Whisk in the olive oil slowly to emulsify.
 Add the warm lentils to the bowl with the vinaigrette, toss to coat and check for seasoning.

 Return the lentil pot to the stove over medium heat.
 Add the bacon to the pot with 1 tsp olive oil and cook until it's beginning to brown and has rendered some fat, 3-4 minutes.
 Remove the bacon to a paper towel lined plate with a slotted spoon.
 Add the carrot, celery and shallot to the pot with the bacon fat, season everything with a pinch of salt, and cook until the veggies are soft and lightly brown, 5-7 minutes.
-Transfer the vegetables to the bowl with the lentils and vinaigrette.
+Transfer the vegetables to the bowl with the lentils.
 Add the parsley, dill, 3/4 of the cooked bacon, and the tomatoes (if using) to the salad and toss to mix everything together.
 Check again for seasoning, adding more salt and pepper if needed.
 Garnish the salad with the remaining bacon and a sprinkle of chopped dill.
 Serve warm or at room temperature.